Quincy Brown Shares Jacket With Mom Kim Porter’s Face On It One Year After Her Sudden Death

 “I lost my mother almost 7 years ago, it still hurts so bad,” another fan added.

 Quincy is the firstborn of Porter’s children.
 Porter had Quincy with his biological father, singer Al B. Sure.
 According to Us Weekly, Quincy was one of the first people to share his thoughts on his mother’s death, which took place on November 15, 2018.
 Shortly after her death, Quincy revealed online that he was “broken” at the time.
-He also shared how much he loved his mother, and asked that she give his “mee-maw a kiss for me.”
+He also shared how much he loved his mother and asked that she give his “mee-maw a kiss for me.”

 Porter passed away due to complications from lobar pneumonia.
 Los Angeles Police confirmed that the model and actress was found dead in her home at the time.
 Prior to her death, her ex, Diddy, revealed that she was feeling sick for several days.
 While he was visiting her, the Bad Boy CEO said that she asked him to take care of her children if anything were to happen to her.
 In addition to Quincy, Porter had three other children- Christian, 21, D’Lila and Jessie, 13.